A young Black woman talking about something serious with an older Black woman in the park.

 For guidance on this, check out our page on getting support with your medication.

+You can feel sleepy in the first few days of taking risperidone.
+This should get better after the first week or two.
 With risperidone, some people find it hard to get to sleep.
-If this happens, you can change the time that you take your risperidone each day (if you are taking tablets or liquid).
-Take it earlier in the day and see if this makes it easier to get to sleep.
+If this happens, try taking it earlier in the day and see if this makes it easier to get to sleep.

 If you are on the long-acting injection, talk to your doctor if your sleep is disturbed.